magnhaug/BEKK-Python-idiomatic-blogpost/del-1.md

 ## Gettere og settere

-Klasser med private felter som eksponeres ved hjelp av enkle get- og set-metoder er et vanlig pattern i mange språk.
+Klasser med private felter som eksponeres ved hjelp av enkle get- og set-metoder er et vanlig pattern i mange språk, men det er absolutt *ikke* pythonisk!
-Dette anses *ikke* for å være pythonisk!
-Joda, det er viktig med enkapsulering, men et lass med gettere og settere for alle tenkelige attributter er ikke nødvendig for å oppnå dette.
 Som Phillip J. Eby uttrykker det i [Python Is Not Java](http://dirtsimple.org/2004/12/python-is-not-java.html):

 > *In Java, you have to use getters and setters because using public fields gives you no opportunity to go back and change your mind later to using getters and setters.
 So in Java, you might as well get the chore out of the way up front.
 In Python, this is silly, because you can start with a normal attribute and change your mind at any time, without affecting any clients of the class.*

-Gettere og settere kan være nyttige, men aldri før det er behov for dem.
-Så lenge alt vi trenger er å lese og skrive verdien til et enkelt attributt, bør vi nøye oss med nettopp dét.
+Så lenge alt vi trenger er å lese og skrive verdien til et attributt, er det ikke behov for gettere og settere i Python.
-Skulle vi på et senere tidspunkt få behov for noe mer fancy kan vi benytte Pythons innebyggde [`property`-funksjon](http://docs.python.org/library/functions.html#property) til å erstatte attributtet med metodekall.
+Dersom vi på et tidspunkt få behov for mer, kan vi for eksempel benytte Pythons innebyggde [`property`-funksjon](http://docs.python.org/library/functions.html#property) til å erstatte attributtet med metodekall.

 La oss ta et eksempel.
 Vi har behov for å representere vinkler, og lager oss den enkleste tenklige klassen: `Vinkel` med attributtet `grader`.